-What People are Saying
+What Others are Saying

-The Camp iRock model illustrates how a community can collaborate to improve reading achievement for struggling students.
+"The Camp iRock model illustrates how a community can collaborate to improve reading achievement for struggling students.
 The collaboration between the School District of Pickens County, United Way of Pickens County, the local YMCA and Clemson University's Call Me Mister Program maximizes the resources and assets of the community.
 The state needs more examples of such collaboration to help struggling learners get back on the path to academic success.
-Camp iRock is unlocking a child's ability to learn and read, and thus helping to ensure that one day, they will be graduating college and career ready.
+Camp iRock is unlocking a child's ability to learn and read, and thus helping to ensure that one day, they will be graduating college and career ready."

 South Carolina Education Oversight Committee

-We took our granddaughter into our home because her mother couldn't care for her.
+"We took our granddaughter into our home because her mother couldn't care for her.
 She barely passed 1st grade and most likely would be held back in 2nd grade.
 Then she went to Camp iRock.
 Honestly, in the beginning she really struggled with the reading and wanted to quit.
 But she LOVED the camp part.
 That is what kept her going.
 By the end of the summer she was a different kid.
 Her first report card arrived today.
 All A's and B's for the first time in her life.
-There are no words to describe how excited she was.
+There are no words to describe how excited she was."

 Camp iRock grandparent

-What I love most about Camp iRock is the reading.
+"What I love most about Camp iRock is the reading.
 The Y counselors are really cool.
 When I don't know a hard word, everybody helps me figure it out.
 It's awesome.
 I've really improved my reading a lot.
 My favorite field trip was the Clemson Botanical Garden.
-I learned all about this black and white butterfly.
+I learned all about this black and white butterfly."

 Camp iRock camper

-It's exciting to me to see how much the children have accomplished.
+"It's exciting to me to see how much the children have accomplished.
 They have made so much progress in listening, comprehension and sharing what they've learned.
-Now they can't wait to read!
+Now they can't wait to read!"